bposzewiecka/PhaseDancerSimulator/README.md

 The following dependencies should be installed: pbsim2, snakemake, bedtools to run Tree-Seg-Dup simulator.

-### Step 2: Cloning the Tree-Seg-Dup repository and install PBSIM2 submodule
+### Step 2: Cloning the Tree-Seg-Dup repository and installing dependencies

 To clone Tree-Seg-Dup repository and install PBSIM2 submodule, the following lines should be executed: